 As long as you are careful, it's fine to bring electronics on the boat.
 Most people bring phones and cameras on trips.
 The boat has a sound system for playing music up on deck and down below, there is a CD player and you can stream music from your phone with Bluetooth or plug it in with an auxillary audio cable.

 Think carefully before bringing a laptop, as you are unlikely to use it (unless you need it for some reason).
 However people have brought them on trips in the past without any problems.
+Everything is brought at your own liability.

 If you have a history of getting seasick, or don't know if you will get seasick or not, then it's a good idea to bring some seasickness tablets just in case.
 We recommend Stugeron which are available from most pharmacists.
 Although many people prefer Kwells, which are also available over the counter and have the advantage of quicker action.
+This is more or less important depending on the trip you are on.
+Any doubt ask the skipper.